 subject: Hyundai Sonata 2011

 to whom it may concern,

 I am the owner of a Hyundai Sonata hybrid 2011.
 I recently bought the car in November 2011.
 I was very excited of buying my first hybrid and the significant savings in gas.
 I have been happy with the car, although I have realized that the savings in gas were good in the beginning, but have dramatically decrease lately.
 I thought it was our driving and had not paid too much attention to this until yesterday when the following incident occurred.
 Yesterday, Sunday March 4, 2012, around 9:00 am on our way to church with the entire family, while my son, 15 years old with a learners permit.
 Out of the blue the car jerked, stalled and completely lost power on southwest parkway.
 My son, an inexperience driver, totally panic and almost crashed into a passing car.
 The car was towed to the dealer, round rock Hyundai in TX.
 Today the dealer was unable to give additional in.
-It was Sunday, March 4, 2012 when this automatic transmission issue occurred.

 See all problems of the 2011 Hyundai Sonata.